What is private banking?

 - Assets and Fees for Banks – Private banks compete to get high-net-worth individuals under their umbrella.
 A client’s financial might is added to the private bank’s assets under management.

-- Personal attention – Clients using private banking love the personal attention they receive.
+- Personal attention – Clients love the personal attention they receive.
 The more wealth that an individual possesses, the more white-glove approach they receive.

 Although there are a number of great advantages to private banks, there are some disadvantages to using the financial services provided.